 Hywel is an Elephant & Castle resident and technology general manager, who wishes to contribute to the betterment of his community and help create opportunities for others to succeed.

 Hywel was born in South Wales and went to the local inner-city comprehensive school before reading Economics at the University of Bristol.
 Having spent time working for some of the largest technology service companies in the UK and India - and also a couple of start-ups - he is now responsible for the business with financial services clients for the largest IT services company in the UK, DXC Technology.
 He also invests in new businesses as well as being on the board of various organisations.

 What sets Hywel apart is his can-do attitude.
 He creates teams to pull together what was thought to be impossible.
 ‘Just because it hasn’t been done, doesn't mean it can't be done,’ is his mantra.
 Through being on the local governing board, Hywel will support the Globe Academy leadership to enable all students to achieve their ambitions.
 He will help ensure that the academy continues to deliver year-on-year improvements whilst fostering a sense of community involvement and commitment by all students whatever their capabilities.

-All appointments are made by the Governance Manager for Ark Schools.
-The term of a governor is two years, except for the chair (three years) and the Principal, who remains a governor for the duration of his time in post.
+All appointments are made by the Director of Governance for Ark Schools.
+The term of a governor is three years, except for the Principal, who remains a governor for the duration of their time in post.